2020-DEV-061/Tic-Tac-Toe/README.md

 ## How to run the Application using the Runner Class in Intellij

-    After Importing the project into Intellij, Run the TicTacToeGameRunner.javq class (can be found in src->main->java->com.kata.tictactoe)
+    After Importing the project into Intellij, Run the TicTacToeGameRunner.java class (can be found in src->main->java->com.kata.tictactoe)
-    It will ask for Postion to be played at (x and y) : Enter 2 integer valuer one-by-one continue the above step till the result is reached (Win/Draw)
+    The Application will ask for the Postion to be played at (x and y) : Enter 2 integer valuer one-by-one (Enter value for X, Press Return, Then Enter value for Y)
+    Continue the above step till the result is reached (Win/Draw)
+    Note: Valid Input Values for the coordinates: {0,1,2}

  ![Runner Sample Output](https://i.postimg.cc/gkYBW5Zg/runner-Output.png)